carlosvin/carlosvin.github.io/posts/rest-urls.en.rst

 We have to send the new engine capacity to following URL_  http://cardealer.com/api/cars/cce05bee-386b-11e5-a151-feff819cdc9f through HTTP_ using **PUT** verb.

-HTTP_ protocol allows us sending data within PUT message, we have to choose a sending format.
+HTTP_ protocol allows sending data within PUT message, we have to choose a sending format.

 We can use JSON_ or XML_ or whatever, we only have to ensure the sent format is expected in server side.